bkpsu/KubeSensor/README.md

 The different boards can be stacked in any order (with OLED board on top, of course), and multiple ADIO boards can be stacked together to expand I/O up to 128 channels.

-The Kube v2 supports typical ESP8266 firmwares, including [ESPEasy](https://www.letscontrolit.com/wiki/index.php?title=ESPEasy), as well as my original Kube [firmware](https://github.com/bkpsu/NodeMCU-Home-Automation-Sensor) firmware (with minor changes for pin layout).
+The Kube v2 supports typical ESP8266 firmwares, including [ESPEasy](https://www.letscontrolit.com/wiki/index.php?title=ESPEasy), as well as my original Kube [firmware](https://github.com/bkpsu/NodeMCU-Home-Automation-Sensor) (with minor changes for pin layout).
 With ESPEasy, the different sensors and OLED screen can be easily connected to home automation platofrms like [openHAB](https://www.openhab.org) or [HomeAssistant](https://www.home-assistant.io/) via MQTT.

 ---